-We reviewed the evidence that examines whether physical fitness training is beneficial for a range of health and function outcomes in people with stroke.
+We reviewed the evidence that examines whether physical fitness training is beneficial for health and function in people who have had a stroke.

 Physical fitness is important to allow people to carry out everyday activities such as walking and climbing stairs.
 Physical fitness varies among everyone.
-For example, fitness in men tends to be a little higher than in women and everyone's fitness becomes reduced as we get older and if we become less physically active.
-Physical fitness is often particularly low in stroke survivors.
-It may limit their ability to perform everyday activities and also worsen any stroke-related disability.
+For example, fitness in men tends to be a little higher than in women and everyone's fitness declines as we get older and if we become less physically active.
+In particular, in stroke survivors' physical fitness is often low.
+This may limit their ability to perform everyday activities and also worsen stroke-related disability.
 For this reason fitness training has been proposed as a beneficial approach for people with stroke.
 However, taking part in fitness training could have a range of other benefits important to people with stroke such as improving cognitive function (thinking skills), improving mood, and quality of life, and it could reduce the chance of having another stroke.

-By February 2015 we identified 58 trials for inclusion in the review.
-The trials involved at total of 2797 participants at all stages of care including being in hospital or back living at home.
+In July 2018 we identified 75 studies for inclusion in the review.
+The studies involved a total of 3617 participants at all stages of care including being in hospital or back living at home.
 Most of the people who took part were able to walk on their own.
-The trials tested different forms of fitness training; these included 1) cardiorespiratory or 'endurance' training, 2) resistance or 'strength' training, or 3) mixed training, which is a combination of cardiorespiratory plus resistance training.
+The studies tested different forms of fitness training; these included cardiorespiratory or 'endurance' training, resistance or 'strength' training, or mixed training, which is a combination of cardiorespiratory plus resistance training.

-We found that cardiorespiratory fitness training, particularly involving walking, can improve exercise ability and walking after stroke.
+We found that cardiorespiratory fitness training, particularly involving walking, can improve fitness, balance and walking after stroke.
+The improvements in cardiorespiratory fitness may reduce the chance of stroke hospitalisation by 7%.
 Mixed training improves walking ability and improves balance.
+Strength training may have a role in improving balance.
+So, overall it seems likely that people with stroke are likely to benefit the most from training that involves cardiorespiratory training and that involves some walking.
 However, there was not enough information to draw reliable conclusions about the impact of fitness training on other areas such as quality of life, mood, or cognitive function.
 Cognitive function is under-investigated despite being a key outcome of interest for stroke survivors.
-There was no evidence that any of the different types of fitness training caused injuries or other health problems; exercise appears to be a safe intervention.
-We need more studies to examine the benefits that are important to stroke survivors, in particular for those with more severe stroke who are unable to walk.
+There was no evidence that any of the different types of fitness training caused injuries or other health problems; exercise appears to be safe.
+We need more studies to examine the benefits that are most important to stroke survivors, in particular for those with more severe stroke who may be unable to walk.

 Quality of the evidence

 Studies of fitness training can be difficult to carry out.
-This means most of the studies were small and of moderate quality.
-However, some consistent findings did emerge with different studies all tending to show the same effect.
+We have the highest confidence in the estimates of benefit from cardiorespiratory training (moderate/high).
+The evidence for other training types is moderate to low.
+However, some consistent findings emerged with different studies all tending to show similar effects in different groups of participants.

-Cardiorespiratory training and, to a lesser extent, mixed training reduce disability during or after usual stroke care; this could be mediated by improved mobility and balance.
-There is sufficient evidence to incorporate cardiorespiratory and mixed training, involving walking, within post-stroke rehabilitation programmes to improve the speed and tolerance of walking; some improvement in balance could also occur.
-There is insufficient evidence to support the use of resistance training.
-The effects of training on death and dependence after stroke are still unclear but these outcomes are rarely observed in physical fitness training trials.
+Few deaths overall suggest exercise is a safe intervention but means we cannot determine whether exercise reduces mortality or the chance of death or dependency.
+Cardiorespiratory training and, to a lesser extent mixed training, reduce disability during or after usual stroke care; this could be mediated by improved mobility and balance.
+There is sufficient evidence to incorporate cardiorespiratory and mixed training, involving walking, within post-stroke rehabilitation programmes to improve fitness, balance and the speed and capacity of walking.
+The magnitude of VO2 peak increase after cardiorespiratory training has been suggested to reduce risk of stroke hospitalisation by ~7%.
 Cognitive function is under-investigated despite being a key outcome of interest for patients.
-Further well-designed randomised trials are needed to determine the optimal exercise prescription and identify long-term benefits.
+Further well-designed randomised trials are needed to determine the optimal exercise prescription, the range of benefits and any long-term benefits.

-To determine whether fitness training after stroke reduces death, dependence, and disability and to assess the effects of training with regard to adverse events, risk factors, physical fitness, mobility, physical function, quality of life, mood, and cognitive function.
-Interventions to improve cognitive function have attracted increased attention after being identified as the highest rated research priority for life after stroke.
-Therefore we have added this class of outcomes to this updated review.
+The primary objectives of this updated review were to determine whether fitness training after stroke reduces death, death or dependence, and disability.
+The secondary objectives were to determine the effects of training on adverse events, risk factors, physical fitness, mobility, physical function, health status and quality of life, mood, and cognitive function.

 Randomised trials comparing either cardiorespiratory training or resistance training, or both (mixed training), with usual care, no intervention, or a non-exercise intervention in stroke survivors.

-Two review authors independently selected trials, assessed quality and risk of bias, and extracted data.
-We analysed data using random-effects meta-analyses.
+Two review authors independently selected studies, assessed quality and risk of bias, and extracted data.
+We analysed data using random-effects meta-analyses and assessed the quality of the evidence using the GRADE approach.
 Diverse outcome measures limited the intended analyses.